wingkwong/leetcode-the-hard-way/solutions/0300-0399/0349-intersection-of-two-arrays-easy.md

 ## Approach 1: HashMap
 1) Insert all elements from first array into hash table (set).

-2) for each element i in second array
-	i) if it is present in our hash table insert into result list & remove that element from our hash table so we again not insert into result.
+2) for each element i in second array if it is present in our hash table insert into result list & remove that element from our hash table so we again not insert into result.

 3) return result.
 <Tabs>
 <TabItem value="java" label="Java">